-A good workaround is finding a great mentor or working with consultants once the business starts getting traction.
+A good workaround to make your business successful is finding a great mentor or working with consultants once the business starts getting traction.
 This usually helps, thanks to tips and strategies tailored to your specific solution.
 It doesn’t discard the learning phase – but it’s the one thing that is explicitly related to your particular case (which is often different than others).

 6. Strategizing Your Initial Sales and Client Acquisition

 I would suggest four alternatives that still work in 2020.